vnscriptkid/system-design-concepts/databases/10-indexing-q.md

     - How?
     - Can we force the optimizer to use a specific index?
 - SQL execution order: WHERE, GROUP BY, HAVING, ORDER BY, LIMIT
+- Behind the scene, how is pattern matching using LIKE intepreted?
+    - `x like 'abc%'` => `x >= 'abc' and x < 'abd'`
+    - work same as range query, index also works the same way as range query